uqmars/constitution/Constitution.md

 13.2 Any subcommittee so formed shall in the exercise of the powers so delegated conform to any regulations that may be imposed on it by the Executive Team.

+13.3 All subcommittee members shall be included in meetings of the Executive Team, although their presence shall not contribute towards quorum nor shall they contribute towards any votes.

-13.3 A subcommittee may elect a chairperson of its meetings.
+13.4 A subcommittee may also hold their own meetings, for which they may elect a chairperson.

-13.4 If no such chairperson is elected, or if at any meeting the chairperson is not present within ten (10) minutes after the time appointed for holding the meeting, the members present may choose one (1) of their number to be chairperson of the meeting.
+13.5 If no such chairperson is elected, or if at any meeting the chairperson is not present within ten (10) minutes after the time appointed for holding the meeting, the members present may choose one (1) of their number to be chairperson of the meeting.

-13.5 A subcommittee may meet and adjourn, as it thinks proper.
+13.6 A subcommittee may meet and adjourn, as it thinks proper.

-13.6 Questions arising at any meeting shall be determined by a majority of votes of the members present and, in the case of an equality of votes, the question shall be deemed to be decided in the negative.
+13.7 Questions arising at any meeting shall be determined by a majority of votes of the members present and, in the case of an equality of votes, the question shall be deemed to be decided in the negative.

 ## 14 RESOLUTIONS OF EXECUTIVE TEAM WITHOUT MEETING